iam-peekay/personal-website/content/posts/2015-11-04_Documentation-is-Scary-for-Newcomers-7599294a96b9.md

 ---
+template: post
-title: "Documentation is Scary for Newcomers"
+title: Documentation is Scary for Newcomers
+slug: /posts/documentation-is-scary-for-newcomers/
+draft: false
 date: 2015-11-04T15:45:32.025Z
-template: "post"
-draft: false
-slug: "/posts/documentation-is-scary-for-newcomers/"
-category: ""
-tags: [Software Development,JavaScript,Documentation]
+description: >-
-description: "I’m amazed how quickly the last four weeks at Hack Reactor flew by!
+  I’m amazed how quickly the last four weeks at Hack Reactor flew by!
 Here’s an updated diagram of what I’ve learned: As you can see, the past segment was definitely meaty.
-Yet it was my favorite week…"
+Yet it was my favorite week…
+category: Coding
+tags:
+  - Software Development
+  - JavaScript
+  - Documentation
 ---

 ### Documentation is Scary for Newcomers